Immunity to Increasing Condition Numbers of Linear Superiorization versus Linear Programming: Preliminary background

 \subsection{The superiorization methodology}

-The Superiorization Methodology (SM) developed from the investigation of feasibility-seeking models of some important real-world problems such as image reconstruction from projections and radiation therapy treatment planning.
+The Superiorization Methodology (SM) evolved from the investigation of feasibility-seeking models of some important real-world problems such as image reconstruction from projections and radiation therapy treatment planning.

 Feasibility-seeking algorithms, mainly projection methods, generate iterative sequences that (under reasonable conditions) converge to a point in the feasible set.
-Their main advantage is that they perform projections onto the individual sets whose intersection is the feasible set and not directly onto the feasible set and the underlying situation is that such projections onto the individual sets are more manageable.
+Their main advantage is that they perform projections onto the individual sets whose intersection is the feasible set and not directly onto the feasible set and the underlying premise is that such projections onto the individual sets are more manageable.

 When one wishes to find feasible points with a reduced, not necessarily minimized, value of an imposed objective function then the SM comes into play.
-The principle of the SM is to interlace into the iterates of a feasibility-seeking iterative process perturbations that will steer the iterates toward superior (meaning smaller or equal) objective function values without losing the overall convergence of the perturbed iterates to a feasible point.
-To this end ``bounded perturbations" are used.
+The principle of the SM is to interlace into the iterates of a feasibility-seeking iterative process perturbations that steer the iterates toward superior (meaning smaller or equal) objective function values without losing the overall convergence of the sequence of perturbed iterates to a feasible point.
+To this end ``bounded perturbations'' are used.

 How all this is done is rigorously described in earlier papers on the SM, consult, e.g., \cite{censor2022superiorization} for a recent review, read also \cite{supprobstructs}.
-A key feature of the SM is that it does not aim for a constrained optimal function value, but is content with settling for a feasible point with reduced objective function value – reduced in comparison to the objective function value of a feasible point that would be reached by the same feasibility-seeking algorithm without perturbations.
+A key feature of the SM is that it does not aim for a constrained optimal function value, but is content with settling for a feasible point with reduced objective function value -- reduced in comparison to the objective function value of a feasible point that would be reached by the same feasibility-seeking algorithm without perturbations.

 For many applications this is sufficient, in particular, whenever the introduction of an objective function is only a secondary goal.
-Fulfillment of the constraints, in this context, is considered by the modeler of the real-world problem to be much more important, see, e.g., \cite{censor2022superiorization, supimagerec, supimrt}.
+Fulfillment of the constraints, in this context, is considered by the modeler of the real-world problem to be much more important, see, e.g., \cite{censor2022superiorization,supimagerec,supimrt}.